In the 1880s, Arthur Fremont Gilmore buys a large tract of land in the Los Angeles area on which he runs a successful dairy farm.

 Called The Dell, it expands over the years to include dozens of shops.
 It is the original home to the taller of two world famous Farmers Market Clock Towers.

 In 1948, Gilmore Drive-In opens on Third Street.
 It offers benches up front so pedestrians can enjoy outdoor movies, too.
-The Drive-In snack shop features a baby bottle warming station for the first Baby Boomers.
+The Drive-In snack shop features a baby bottle warming station for the early Baby Boomers.

 Commerce expands with the opening of Gilmore Bank in 1955.
 Farmers Market is a celebrity hot spot with special appearances by numerous Hollywood stars such as Marilyn Monroe.